WeblateOrg/weblate/docs/api.rst

     :resheader Content-Type: this depends on :http:header:`Accept`
                              header of request
-    :resheader Allow: list of allowed HTTP methods on object :>json string detail: verbose description of failure (for HTTP status codes other than :http:statuscode:`200`) :>json int count: total item count for object lists :>json string next: next page URL for object lists :>json string previous: previous page URL for object lists
+    :resheader Allow: list of allowed HTTP methods on object :>json string detail: verbose description of the result (for HTTP status codes other than :http:statuscode:`200`) :>json int count: total item count for object lists :>json string next: next page URL for object lists :>json string previous: previous page URL for object lists